 So how does Google’s WebP format achieve these reductions in file size?

-WebP supports both lossy and lossless compression, so the exact reduction will depend on whether you’re using lossy or lossless compression
+First, it supports lossy and lossless compression, so the exact reduction will depend on whether you’re using lossy or lossless compression.

 Lossless WebP uses a much more complicated set of methods that were developed by the WebP team.